 Annapurna Circuit Trek Difficulty During May

-Annapurna Circuit Trek’s difficulty is moderate as it traverses through the routes of deep gorges, dramatic landscapes with different climatic regions, rugged terrains, and extreme passes.
+The Annapurna Circuit Trek’s difficulty is moderate, as it traverses through routes with deep gorges, dramatic landscapes, diverse climatic regions, rugged terrains, and extreme passes.
 The risks of altitude sickness are also present.
 But what are the difficulties that you might have to face in May?
-Let’s find out.
+I think we should find out.

 Crowded Trails and Accommodations

 The trails of the Annapurna Circuit Trek in May are crowded as it is the peak trekking season.
 Hence, the first difficulty or drawback of trekking the circuit in May is the crowded trails and accommodations.
 If you prefer solitude, dealing with such a crowd can be tiresome.
-Even though there are enough accommodations, sometimes you may not find rooms due to the tourist inflow in the area.
+Although there are sufficient accommodations, you may still struggle to find rooms during the tourist influx in the area.

 Difficult Terrain